Hi, I'm Guy Spier

 Welcome to my personal online home.

-• want to attend VALUEx, you need to be connected with and known to current members of the community.
+• VALUEx or VALUExBRK: You need to be connected with and known to current members of the community.

-• want to talk about investments or have investment ideas: I’m certainly interested.
+• Investment ideas: Still very much of interest.
 A good idea can come from anywhere, and I appreciate your thinking of me.
-I request that you write the idea up so I can read it first.
-The write-up does not have to be long or extensive.
-But it needs to be in writing – something that I can read and evaluate.
+Please write the idea up first—it does not need to be long or extensive, but it needs to be something I can read and evaluate.

-• want to be mentored or discuss job and career matters: I love helping hard-working, smart people, and you may write to me.
-But there is a limit on my bandwidth.
-There are only so many inbound messages that my staff and I can respond to.
-I hope you will understand.
-And: whatever your reason for getting in touch, please first read this piece by Patrick McKenzie.
-I am most likely to respond if you demonstrate that you can express some worthwhile and interesting thoughts clearly and concisely – in writing.
-One way to start is to take a look at the books I have been reading (or the ones on my to-read list) and write a review or thought piece on one of them.
+• Mentorship, job, or career conversations: I love helping hard-working, smart people but there is a limit to my bandwidth, and there are only so many inbound messages my staff and I can respond to.
+Please first read this piece by Patrick McKenzie.
+I am most likely to respond if you demonstrate that you can express worthwhile and interesting thoughts clearly and concisely—in writing.
+One way to start: Look at the books I have been reading and write a review or thought piece on one.

-The best way to send me a message is via Linkedin or Twitter.
-You can find my email in Linktree.
+The best way to send me a message is via LinkedIn or X: You can find my email in Linktree.

 My now(s)

-My goal with the podcast is not so much to create a show as it is to use the medium as a way of learning in public.
+I continue to host a podcast and a YouTube channel.
+My goal with the podcast is not so much to create a show as to use the medium as a way of learning in public.
+You can listen here:

-If you would like to write an original piece or white paper to include in the newsletter, let me know.
+I also maintain a semi-annual email newsletter with more than 30,000 subscribers, covering my current thoughts as well as other content—much of it original.
+You can subscribe here.
+If you would like to write an original piece or white paper for the newsletter, let me know.

-If you think you can teach me something, send me a message.
-I check LinkedIn and Twitter regularly.
-So do my staff.
+If you think you can teach me something in any of these areas, send me a thoughtful note or memo.
+I check LinkedIn and Twitter regularly, and so do my staff.

 People I've been learning from